What successful printers are doing with their MIS software to give them a competitive edge

 Housekeeping - clearing out the clutter once a month has huge benefits

-- Are CRM users recording all the information you need for your reporting e.g. what sector does the customer operate in, which marketing campaign generated the enquiry?
+• Are CRM users recording all the information you need for your reporting e.g. what sector does the customer operate in, which marketing campaign generated the inquiry?

 We recommend to our customers that they dedicate one day every month to housekeeping.
 By keeping on top of things in this way, they will have access to metrics that will help them assess performance and forward plan.
 They will also benefit from having accurate historical data that they can use to forecast for the year ahead, e.g. if the past two Novembers have been particularly quiet months, they can use this insight to plan promotions or target different types of customers in new markets.